-The property at 803 E Lincoln Way has three issues, two of which pertain to Kiwanis:
+The property at 803 E. Lincoln Way has three issues, two of which pertain to Kiwanis:

-1. (Kiwanis) A use (recycling collection) that crosses a property line (the use is allowed in GI).
-The setbacks are 12 feet for storage areas.

-- 2. (Kiwanis) A gravel parking and maneuvering area was created on the east side of the property.
+- 1. (Kiwanis) A use (recycling collection) that crosses a property line.
+The setbacks are 12 feet for storage areas. - 2.
+(Kiwanis) A gravel parking and maneuvering area was created on the east side of the property.
 This issue also pertains to the Overflow property, as the gravel was dumped on both lots creating an issue for both sites. - 3.
 (Non-Kiwanis) A gravel parking lot on the north side of the property that was created without a site plan.